 About 12,000 humpback whales are around Maui at any one time during the peak time in mid-winter.
 Watch them from the beach or from your lanai.
 January through March are the main months when you can see whales every day.

 WHALE LECTURES AND FILMS

 The Ocean Science Discovery Center is run by the Pacific Whale Foundation in the Maalaea Harbor Village, the shopping center adjacent to the aquarium.
-Call 1-800-942-5311 for the current schedule of free lectures.
-Also free talks about whales in Kihei at Hawaiian Islands Humpback Whale National Marine Sanctuary
+Also, free talks about whales in Kihei at Hawaiian Islands Humpback Whale National Marine Sanctuary.

 WATCH THE MAUI VISITORS CHANNEL